 Both Hope and Hester became members of The Queen’s School Association of Past and Present Pupils.
 Hester joined the association’s committee for 1912-13 and served again the following academic year.
 Hope was listed as a member of the association in the 1913 edition of Have Mynde, but from 1914 both sisters’ names appeared in the list of members.
 By 1916 Hope was a life member, having paid the required sum of one guinea.
 Hester was elected Assistant Secretary in 1914 and again 1915.
 She may also have been the “H. Atcherley” elected as one of two Honorary Secretaries in 1917, but she had not paid her subscription for the 1917-18 year.

 It was not only as members of the Association of Past and Present Pupils that the names of Hope and Hester Atcherley appeared in Have Mynde from 1915 to 1918.
-These were of course years during which the First World War was raging – and the Atcherley sisters were both very active on the Home Front during that time.
+These were of course years during which the First World War was raging – and as we will see, the Atcherley sisters were both very active on the Home Front during that period.
 In this connection, the final words of this article by Hester Atcherley, published in the 1913 edition of Have Mynde, had greater meaning than Hester could possibly have imagined at the time:

 The First Aid and Sick Nursing Classes.